Transcendent Leadership Cohort Experience

 When or before an issue arises a transcendent leader asks why.
 The transcendent leader gets curious—asking why is the beginning of inquiry and research that contributes insight and depth to our understanding of the human condition.
 This course will review philosophical perspectives (methodologies) including positivism/post-positivism, constructivism, and critical theory.
 Understanding these perspectives of inquiry allows for awareness of which lens is being used and why, how it informs the questions we ask and how we answer them, and how we make conclusions about what we find.
 This course will cover various types of tools (methods) of quantitative and qualitative approaches to research, and particular attention will be given to those lenses and methods that allow for personal, meaningful, passionate scholarship, such as auto-ethnography, narrative inquiry, emergent design, and appreciative inquiry.
 The focus will be on becoming a responsible consumer of existing research, as well as crafting and executing your own research projects that can serve the needs of your organization or community.
 In this hands-on course, students will develop individual projects with special attention to formulating questions, designing research that can answer those questions, and drawing meaningful conclusions from results.
 Particular attention will be paid to honoring participants, cross-cultural complexities, power dynamics, and other ethical issues in research.
 This course will support leaders in anticipating and solving problems that may emerge in organizational and community settings and maximizing opportunities for discovery and growth.
 As a student, by the end of the course you will have a clearly-defined research project, you will know what you need to do and how to do it, and you will be ready to use inquiry and research to anticipate as well as to answer questions.

-The Spirit of the Law - Semester One
+The Spirit of the Law - Semester three

 3 credit Hours